 The best ways for teachers to bring out spelling knowledge in children’s writing is to be purposeful, and use strategies shaped to the student’s specific needs or struggles.

-This is the advice of experienced educator Diane Snowball, who joined literacy experts Sharon and Phil Callen on episode 26 of The Teacher’s Tool Kit for Literacy.
+This is the advice of experienced educator Diane, who joined literacy expert Sharon Callen on episode 26 of The Teacher’s Tool Kit for Literacy.

 The trio discussed the key strategies to ensure students overcome the big and common struggle to transfer their spelling and word knowledge into their writing.